anupam-kumawat/Regex-with-Python/README.md

 that can search based on regular expressions.
 Regular expressions are huge time-savers, not just for software users but also for programmers.

+I have compiled various operations and tasks that you can perform with the help of RegEx, in order to automate your tedious tasks.

 Credit :- Al-Sweigart-Automate-The-Boring-Stuff-With-Python